nmalkin/cella/doc/about.md

 If you find an inaccuracy in the data, we would appreciate it if you reported it to us: just [send us an email][].

 ### Something's broken!
 What do I do?

+1. Refresh the page.
+Does it work?
-To start over, click on "clear data" at the bottom of the page, then refresh the page.
+2. Reset the application using the link at the bottom of the page.
+Now try again.
+How about now?

-If the problem appears consistently, please submit it to our [issue tracker][] or [send us an email][].
+3. Let us know about the problem you experienced: submit it to our [issue tracker][] or [send us an email][].

 ### I don't like the way ----- works.
 I think Cella should do -----.
 We are always looking for feature suggestions.
 You can add your suggestion to our [issue tracker][] or [send us an email][].